Shield Platform Encryption, Event Monitoring & Field Audit Trail

 Deterministic Is Not Fully Searchable

-Deterministic encryption only supports exact-match searches — you cannot use LIKE, CONTAINS, or wildcards.
-If users need to search for “John%” across encrypted Name fields, deterministic encryption will not work.
-Plan for this limitation in your architecture.
+Deterministic encryption only supports exact-match searches.
+LIKE, CONTAINS, and wildcards do not work.
+If users need to search for “John%” across encrypted Name fields, deterministic encryption will not satisfy that requirement.
+Plan for this limitation up front.

 What Can Be Encrypted